-If you are not sure whether you should start taking Lurasidone Sandoz, talk to your doctor or pharmacist.
+If you are not sure whether you should start taking APO-Lurasidone, talk to your doctor or pharmacist.

 Before you start to take it

-Tell your doctor if you have allergies to:

-- any other medicines - any other substances, such as foods, preservatives or dyes
+Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

 Tell your doctor if you are pregnant or intend to become pregnant.